 More than 70 percent of African Americans and Latinos, compared to only 58 percent of non-minority individuals, live in counties that regularly fail to meet current clean air standards.
 In these areas, a disproportionate number of citizens are suffering from cancer, asthma, toxin poisoning and other ailments related to the environment.
-In 2003, the House of Representatives adopted an amendment that I offered which increased funding for the Environmental Protection Agency (EPA) environmental justice programs to the highest level in history.
-Building off that effort, I was able to subsequently increase authorization for this critical funding by as much as $7 million.
-I will continue to fight to ensure minority communities do not unfairly carry a disproportionate share of the environmental burden of society.
+I will continue to fight to ensure minority communities do not unfairly carry a disproportionate share of this country’s environmental burden.